Strategic Focus Areas:

 - determination of seed viability through germination testing.

 The seed bank also helps with state wide research on how long native seeds can be safely stored before losing their viability, which is very important for species conservation.
 These services help ensure the survival of the many rare and endangered plants in the dry forest ecosystem, as well as providing a secure source of seeds for ongoing restoration efforts and mitigation for fire and drought.
+Another key effort of the seed bank is collecting and storing ʻōhiʻa seeds from all varieties and geographic zones on Hawai’i Island for future restoration efforts, as mitigation for Rapid ʻŌhiʻa Death.

 For more information on the Seed Bank, please refer to the Seed Bank page.